EpiJunkie/epijunkie.github.io/_posts/2016-05-28-bhyve-uefi-gop-support.md

   - Windows 2012r2 Standard Server from MSDN image
   - Windows 8.1 from MSDN image
   - Windows 10 from MSDN image
-    - Booted to the installation disc but Windows did not like the environment and the OS would not boot.
+    - Booted to the installation disc but Windows did not like the environment and the installation would not boot.
   - FreeBSD 10.3-REL UEFI DVD